RonaldAllanRivera/book-reader/PLAN.md

 ### 4.2 Reading Automation

 - **Preferred (Tkinter GUI, screenshot-based):**
-  - Open the book reader in SLZ manually in Chrome.
+  - Open the book reader in your chosen platform manually in Chrome.
   - For each page you want to "read":
     - Use Windows Snipping Tool / Print Screen / Lightshot to capture the page (ensure it is copied to the clipboard).
     - In the Tk GUI, click **"Paste BOOK Screenshot"** to add that page.
 All pages are shown as thumbnails and the latest page appears in a preview area.